mateorattazzi/py-hundir-la-flota/README.md

 # Py Hundir la Flota

-Final project for the first programming course
-Degree in Mathematical Engineering and Artificial Intelligence
+Final project for the first programming course (1st year) Degree in Mathematical Engineering and Artificial Intelligence